reddeppas/basic_k8s_triaining/README.md

      $kubectl delete <resourec type> <resource name>

-  To delete a pod named hello-kube the command will be as follows:
+  To delete a pod named hello-world the command will be as follows:

-      $kubectl delete pod hello-kube
+      $kubectl delete pod hello-world

   To delete service
-      $kubectl delete service hello-kube
+      $kubectl delete service hello-world

 ### Declartive approach vs Impertive approach